apache/doris/docs/en/docs/install/install-deploy.md

 * BE webserver_port configuration

-	If the BE componet is installed in hadoop cluster, you need to change the configuration `webserver_port=8040`  in be.conf to avoid port conflicts.
+	If the BE component is installed in hadoop cluster, you need to change configuration `webserver_port=8040` to avoid port used.

 * Set JAVA_HOME environment variable